When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Rub butter all over the inside of the tin making sure that the butter goes right into any crevasses.

-• Dust the inside of the tin with flour
+• Dust the inside of the tin with flour and tap out the excess.

 • Cut out a circle of non-stick baking parchment the same size as the inside bottom of the tin and place it in the tin.